hashicorp/terraform-provider-azurerm/website/docs/d/oracledatabase_exadata_infrastructure.html.markdown

 * `db_node_storage_size_in_gbs` - The local node storage allocated in GBs.

-* `db_server_version` - The software version of the database servers (dom0) in the cloud Exadata infrastructure.
+* `db_server_version` - The software version of the database servers (dom0) in the Cloud Exadata Infrastructure.
 Example: `20.1.15`

-* `display_name` - The user-friendly name for the cloud Exadata infrastructure resource.
+* `display_name` - The user-friendly name for the Cloud Exadata Infrastructure resource.
 The name does not need to be unique.

 * `estimated_patching_time` - A `estimated_patching_time` block as defined below.